 What are the challenges you will really face when attempting to shift from adult/youth pastor driven ministry to student led ministry?

-The first challenge to getting kids to lead is getting kids to believe that they matter, their voice counts, and they can make a difference now.
-We still live in a culture that believes that dreams can only come true after your 18.
+The first challenge to getting kids to lead is getting kids to believe that they matter, their voices counts, and they can make a difference, now.
+We still live in a culture that believes that dreams can only come true after 18.
 We have to foster an attitude and a presence of affirmation.
-We have to look and listen to kids and start the process of affirming their ideas and passions and giving them the road map to achieve them.
+We have to look and listen to kids and start the process of affirming their ideas and passions and giving them the road map to achieve them until they can draw their own map, that is.